-An incredible decade for the Indians, one that featured stars everywhere, from Albert Belle to Jim Thome to Manny Ramirez.
-But Lofton had both the production and the longevity for Cleveland.
+An incredible decade for Cleveland, one that featured stars everywhere, from Albert Belle to Jim Thome to Manny Ramirez.
+But Lofton had both the production and the longevity with the club.
 Plus: He was the most fun player to watch.

 Royals: Kevin Appier, RHP